obsidiansystems/obelisk/docs/cabal.md

 `cabal build backend` re-runs the pipeline), and reference it with `static @"path/to/file"`.
 A typo in the path is a compile error.

-**Gotcha:** `static/generated/src/Obelisk/Generated/Static.hs` and
-`static/generated/data/static` are tracked placeholders that builds overwrite, so they can show as modified in `git status`.
+**Gotcha:** `static/generated/src/Obelisk/Generated/Static.hs` is a tracked placeholder that builds overwrite, so it can show as modified in `git status`. `static/generated/data/static` is a build artifact and gitignored; keep it (and any other in-tree build output) that way.
+Nix builds copy the project source filtered through its `.gitignore`, so an unignored or committed artifact lands inside every nix build sandbox: a stale `data/static` store symlink there breaks the static manifest generation, for example.

 **Going nix-free:** if your `static/` needs no build step, replace the `nix-build` line in `static/generate` with a plain copy: